cearls/timberland/README.md

 ### Live Reload

-To use live reload during local development, rename `config-sample.json` to `config.json`.
-The environment property should be set to "local".
+To use live reload during development, rename `config-sample.json` to `config.json`.
+The environment property should be set to "development".
+Set it to "production" to disable live reload.

 ### Versioning